Transround/NativerSDK/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

-6.Protecting parts of your application from the Nativer SDK
+6. Protecting parts of your application from the Nativer SDK

 If there are some parts of your application which you don't want to be translated for some reason then you can tell Nativer to avoid them.